kammce/SJSU-Dev/docs/_build/html/_sources/rst/guides/debugging-with-openocd-gdb.rst.txt

 .. tip::

-	Don't use the typical run command to "start" the code.
-It is already... kinda started.
+	Don't use the typical "run" command to start the code.
+It is already started in the firmware.
 Also, run does not exist when using :code:`target remote :3333` to OpenOCD.
 It exists with :code:`target extended-remote :3333`, but causes issues... just don't use it OK.

 At this point you should see the source code of your :code:`main.cpp` show up.
 Now you can step through your code and set breakpoints using :code:`step`, :code:`next`, :code:`finish` and :code:`continue`, :code:`break`, etc.